Tiger Jeet Singh

-Jagjeet Singh Hans (born April 3, 1944) is an Indo-Canadian semi-retired professional wrestler, known better by his ring name Tiger Jeet Singh.
+Jagjeet Singh Hans (born April 3, 1944) is a Canadian retired professional wrestler, known better by his ring name Tiger Jeet Singh.
 He was known for his elaborate ring entrances, and generally performed as a heel.
-He wrestled in Japan for 22 years and was the first professional wrestler in Japan to defeat sumo wrestler Wajima Hiroshi.
+He wrestled in Japan and was the first professional wrestler in Japan to defeat sumo wrestler Wajima Hiroshi.
 He held Frontier Martial-Arts Wrestling's World Martial Arts Heavyweight Championship and headlined the company's flagship event Anniversary Show in 1992.

 Professional wrestling career

-Early career (1965-1972)
+Early career (1965–1972)

 In the 1960s, Hans began wrestling and emigrated from his hometown in Punjab to Canada, arriving with $6 in his pocket.
 Hans trained in Toronto under Fred Atkins and eventually signed with Frank Tunney, a Toronto wrestling promoter.
 Atkins dubbed Hans "Tiger" after witnessing his ferocious style of fighting.
 Tiger made his Maple Leaf Gardens debut in 1965, wrestling as a heel.
 His first main event in Toronto was a tag team match late that year, teaming with Professor Hiro to take on the team of Johnny Powers and Sweet Daddy Siki.
 He began teaming with Fred Atkins in 1966.
 They became the top team in Toronto by defeating Whipper Billy Watson and Bulldog Brower for the international tag title in July 1966.
 Singh and Atkins wrestled at or near the top of the card through 1966 and 1967.

 Singh also competed on the US wrestling circuits, grappling with opponents like Sweet Daddy Siki, André the Giant, Hans Schmidt, Whipper Billy Watson and "Bulldog" Dick Brower.
 He defeated Johnny Valentine for the Toronto version of the US title and wrestled Gene Kiniski for the NWA World Heavyweight Championship in the summer of 1967 and, in the fall, twice challenged Bruno Sammartino for the WWWF Championship.
 With Wild Bull Curry, again defeated Watson and Brower to win the international tag title in 1968.

 In February 1971, Singh wrestled The Sheik in the main event of the first wrestling show in Maple Leaf Gardens history to attract a sell-out crowd of over 18,000.

-Japan (1973-2009)
+Japan (1973–2009)

-New Japan Pro-Wrestling (1973-1981)
+New Japan Pro-Wrestling (1973–1981)

 While visiting Japan in 1972, Singh got into a brawl with Antonio Inoki in a shopping center.
 He immediately began wrestling in New Japan Pro-Wrestling in 1973 and would feud with Inoki as a result of the incident.
 Inoki broke Singh's arm in a 1974 match, but Tiger defeated Inoki to win the NWF world title in 1975 only to lose it to Inoki three months later.